Dukedom of Bronte: List of dukes

 The heir apparent is the present holder's son, the Hon.
 Peregrine Alexander Nelson Hood (b.
 1974).
 The heir apparent's heir presumptive is his eldest daughter, Honor Linda Nelson Hood (b.
 2016).

+Family tree

 List of governors

 The governors (procurators, land agents or administrators) (procuratori dei duchi/governatori/agenti generali) of the estate wielded great local power, especially before the time of the 5th Duke (1873), whose predecessors had all been non-resident and had rarely, if ever, visited the estate.
 Some played important roles during the political disturbances at Bronte during the Risorgimento.
 When the 5th Duke took up residency in 1873 he found an administrator in situ who was reluctant to give up his power and future plans for the estate, whom he promptly fired.
 The Governors were as follows: